Our Mission

 Benjamin (Ben) Johnson

-Benjamin (Ben) Johnson comes to Minneapolis from Beverly Hills, California, where he served as arts and culture manager.
-Before that, he was the director of performing arts for the Los Angeles Department of Cultural Affairs.
-Johnson’s experience includes leadership roles in arts and culture at UCLA, the nonprofit foundation United States Artists Inc., University of Minnesota’s Northrop Concerts and Lectures, the University of Michigan’s University Musical Society, and the Ordway Center for the Performing Arts.
-Johnson received a bachelor’s and master’s in arts administration from St. Mary’s University of Minnesota in Winona.
+Ben is a native Minnesotan and serves as the Arts & Cultural Affairs Director for the City of Minneapolis.
+He comes to Minneapolis most recently from the Los Angeles area where he served as the Arts & Culture Manager for the City of Beverly Hills and the Director of Performing Arts for the Los Angeles Department of Cultural Affairs (DCA).
+Johnson’s experience includes leadership roles in arts and culture at the Center for the Art of Performance at UCLA (CAP-UCLA), the nonprofit foundation United States Artists Inc., University of Minnesota’s Northrop Concerts and Lectures, the University of Michigan’s University Musical Society, and the Ordway Center for the Performing Arts.
+Johnson received a B.A.
+Theater Arts/Mass Communications and an M.A in Arts Administration from St. Mary’s University of Minnesota in Winona.

 Benjamin (Ben) Johnson (He/him/his)